sensor-dream/APIVOF/guidelines/list-info/o-packs-in-system-fedora-34.md

 <summary>openssh-clients</summary>

 ```
-Из репозитор : anaconda
+From repo     : anaconda
-Краткое опис : An open source SSH client applications
+Short desc    : An open source SSH client applications
 URL          : http://www.openssh.com/portable.html
-Лицензия     : BSD
+License      : BSD
-Описание     : OpenSSH is a free version of SSH (Secure SHell), a program for logging
+Descript     : OpenSSH is a free version of SSH (Secure SHell), a program for logging
              : into and executing commands on a remote machine.
 This package includes
              : the clients necessary to make encrypted connections to SSH servers.
 ```